orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern11_BatchedCallbacks.md

    `connectedCallback()` and `disconnectedCallback()` respectively).
 3. trigger a function that will iterate the register of elements and call all the functions on them.

+In addition, we want two functions on the web component:
+1. startBatchCallback()
+2. stopBatchCallback()

 ## Example: BatchMixin

 In this example we create a mixin with a dummy callback `batchCallback()`.